nextgenusfs/amptk/docs/mac_install.md

 export PATH="/location/of/packages/ufits:$PATH"
 ```

-#####5) You will also need to install USEARCH8 - get it here: http://www.drive5.com/usearch/download.html.
+#####5) You will also need to install USEARCH8 - get it [here](http://www.drive5.com/usearch/download.html).
 One way to make the program executable and move into your path:

 ```
 #make executable